IHG Credit Card Reviews

 The 10,000 bonus points and $100 statement credit after $20,000 in spend is not a benefit worth targeting, since there are much better ways to maximize that much in spend.
 For $20,000, you could meet the minimum spend on many new credit cards.
 Similarly, the additional free night after spending $60,000 with the IHG Premier Business card is simply too much spend.
 By comparison, the Chase World of Hyatt card offers a free night certificate after just $15,000 in spend in a calendar year.

 We think it makes little sense to hold both the IHG Premier and the IHG Premier Business cards long-term since their benefits overlap.
 The one caveat would be if you value the free night certificate at well above the annual fee for each card.
 The business card does have one extra bonus category, which is 5x on social media and search engine advertising & office supply stores.
-The introduction of a business card last year is great news for those who want to dip into the IHG program without adding to their 5/24 count.

 Positive Program Changes Add Value To The Cards

-The ability to add additional points to more easily use the free night certificates is generally a positive change.
+The ability to add additional points to more easily use the free night certificates is generally a positive perk.
 But on the other hand, with IHG’s dynamic pricing for award nights, this can be seen as IHG admitting that the certificates now have such low value that users are required to combine them with points to get any value out of the certificates.

 Tell The Traveler To Keep On Walking